Supporting Veterans At Kopke’s Greenhouse (Hour 1)

 And then after the championship game, this hoodie that had worn for many games throughout the season, I put up on the top shelf of the closet figuring I wouldn't need it until next season.

-And then there was a wind chill, the likes of which we haven't experienced in a while here in Chippewa.
+And then there was a windshield, the likes of which we haven't experienced in a while here in Chippewa.

-And now we're back in hoody weather for a little while here.
+And yeah, we're back in hoodie weather for a little while here.

 No, we'll